 Sec.
 4: Policy Statement.
-This section makes it the policy of the United States to establish and implement a coordinated, integrated and comprehensive strategy to combat the leading causes of maternal, newborn and child mortality globally and ensure healthy lives.
-This strategy will focus on evidence-based interventions, country ownership, monitoring and evaluating programs, transparency and accountability, sustainability, and public-private financing mechanisms.
+This section makes it the policy of the United States to establish and implement a coordinated, integrated, and comprehensive strategy to combat the leading causes of maternal, newborn and child mortality globally and ensure healthy lives.
+This strategy will focus on evidence-based interventions, country ownership, monitoring and evaluating programs, transparency and accountability, sustainability and public-private financing mechanisms.

 Sec.
 5: Strategy.
-The President shall establish and implement a comprehensive five-year, whole-of-government strategy to achieve the goal of ending preventable maternal, newborn and child deaths globally and ensure healthy and productive lives within a generation.
+The President shall establish and implement a comprehensive ten-year, whole of government strategy to achieve the goal of ending preventable maternal, newborn and child deaths globally and ensure healthy and productive lives by 2035.